Derartu Tulu: Life and career

 Her transition to the marathon was rewarded with victories in London and Tokyo Marathons in 2001.
 She finished fourth at the 2005 World Championships, setting her personal best time of 2:23:30.
 She also won the Portugal Half Marathon in 2000 and 2003, and Lisbon Half Marathon in 2003.
 In 2009, at the age of 37, she won the New York City Marathon, defeating of the likes of Paula Radcliffe, Lyudmila Petrova and Salina Kosgei.

 In 2004 Derartu declined to enter the New York Marathon, where she would have been likely to face marathon World Record holder Paula Radcliffe, whom she has had a great rivalry with over the years, and focused instead on the Olympic Games, where she won the bronze medal in the 10,000 m behind Xing Huina and her cousin Ejegayehu Dibaba.
 (Radcliffe failed to finish.)

 Derartu continued to run competitively in her late thirties, while most of her old rivals retired.
 Her last marathon finish came in 2011 in Yokohama.

 She is remembered for her speed and her 60.3 second-last lap at the end of the 10,000 m at the Sydney Olympics was a sprint of note.

-She has been the president of the Ethiopian Athletics Federation (EAF) since 14 November 2018.

 International competitions

 Personal life

-Tulu is the aunt of the Dibaba siblings – Ejegayehu, Tirunesh and Genzebe Dibaba.
+Tulu is a cousin of the Dibaba siblings – Ejegayehu, Tirunesh and Genzebe Dibaba.